-We evaluate our framework on Gaussian Process (GP) regression and Bayesian Neural Network (BNN) classification as representative examples of probabilistic models.
-Our experiments demonstrate that PAC-PFL produces accurate and well-calibrated predictions (\ca) even in highly heterogeneous (\cb) and data-poor (\cc) scenarios.
-Additionally, we show that PAC-PFL enables positive transfer learning from existing clients to new clients. (\cd) Finally, our method can be interpreted through Jaynes' principle of maximum entropy~\citep{Jaynes} as explained in Appendix~\ref{app:jaynes}.
+We evaluate PAC-PFL on Gaussian Process (GP) regression and Bayesian Neural Network (BNN) classification as representative examples of probabilistic models.
+Our experiments demonstrate that PAC-PFL yields accurate and well-calibrated predictions (\ca), even in highly heterogeneous (\cb) and data-poor (\cc) scenarios.
+Furthermore, we illustrate that PAC-PFL facilitates positive transfer learning from existing to new clients (\cd).
+We empirically showcase the effectiveness of learning a hyper-posterior, instead of a single prior, in highly heterogeneous cases.
+Lastly, we provide an interpretation of our method through Jaynes' principle of maximum entropy \citep{Jaynes} in Appendix~\ref{app:jaynes}.